+A handful of lovely historic homes are dotted around the midsection of the lake as well, including Castle Coole ★, the Crom Estate ★★, and Florence Court ★★.
 At the northern tip of the lake is Belleek, sitting right across the border in the Republic of Ireland, and known the world over for its trademark delicate bone chinaware.
 At the southern end of the lake is County Cavan and another slice of border with the Irish Republic.
-The surrounding countryside holds diverse attractions, from stately homes at Florence Court and Castle Coole to the Marble Arch Caves.
+The surrounding countryside also includes the underground rivers and caverns of the Marble Arch Caves ★★.

-In medieval times, a chain of island monasteries stretched across the waters of Lough Erne, establishing it as a haven for contemplatives.
-Even allowing for less lofty minds, the Fermanagh Lakelands are still a peaceful place to get away from it all and to gaze, in a phrase from Hopkins, at the "pied beauty" of it all.
+In medieval times, a chain of island monasteries stretched across the waters of Lough Erne, establishing it as a haven for those seeking peace and contemplation.
+Traces of those monasteries can still be found on those unspoiled islands—and the Fermanagh Lakelands still feel like a peaceful place to get away from it all.